Deepan-Karmakar/p5.js-tutorial/Friendly-Error-System.md

 * Implemented to functions in `color/creating_reading`, `core/2d_primitives`, `core/curves`, and `utilities/string_functions`.

 ## Additional Features
-* Welcomes the developer to p5 and the friendly debugger.
+* The FES welcomes the developer to p5 and the friendly debugger.
-* They work in the IDE and the web editor.
+* The FES works in the IDE and the web editor.

 ## Notes for Developers
 * When creating p5.js Objects: any p5.js objects that will be used for parameters will need to assign value for `name` parameter (name of the object) within the class declaration.